zoetrope/RosSharp/Doc/source/index-en.rst

 Overview
 ***************************************************
-RosSharp is C# client library for ROS.
+RosSharp is ROS client library implemented in C#.

 `ROS <http://ros.org/>`_ is Robot Operating System developed by `Willow Garage <http://www.willowgarage.com/>`_.

+If you use a RosSharp, you can write a code that subscribe/publish a topic, provide/use a service, subscribe/read/write a parameter in C#.

 * Author: `zoetrope <https://twitter.com/#!/zoetro>`_
 * License: `BSD License <https://github.com/zoetrope/RosSharp/blob/master/License.txt>`_